ROS-Force/NavCAM-Contest/README.md

 make -j`nproc`
 sudo make install

-# building GTSAM for graph optmization
+# building GTSAM for graph optmization (if you installed g2o, you don't have to install this one)
 mkdir NavCAM-Contest/depends/gtsam/build
 cd /root/NavCAM-Contest/depends/gtsam/build
 cmake -DGTSAM_BUILD_WITH_MARCH_NATIVE=OFF -DGTSAM_USE_SYSTEM_EIGEN=ON ..